ramiel/router.js/README.md

   });
 ```

-The behavior is the same as for get and so you can stop the execution and populate the context.
-Let's say that you have a series of `get`s, that run when the user enters a route, and a series of `exit`s that run when the user leave the route.
+The behavior is the same as for `get` and so you can stop the execution and populate the `context`.
+Let's say that you have a series of `get`s, that run when the user enters a route, and a series of `exit`s that run when the user leaves the route.

 ###  4.10. <a name='Context'></a>Context